scoknig/personal-site/content/blog/how-to-keep-your-mac-awake-using-terminal.md

 title: "How to Keep Your Mac Awake Using Terminal"
 date: 2025-05-01T18:54:22-05:00
 tags: [tech]
-summary: Using the 'caffeinate' command on MacOS.
+summary: Using the `caffeinate` command on MacOS.
 toc: false
 draft: false
 ---